Portable Vibration Calibrator - Agate Technology

 The oscilloscope captures shown below illustrate the waveform characteristics produced by the AT-2040 Gen 2 bearing fault simulation.

 Each bearing defect is represented by a sharp impulse followed by a brief, decaying oscillation.
-The initial spike corresponds to the moment a rolling element contacts a localized defect, while the decaying response represents the mechanical resonance excited by that impact.
-This impulsive behavior reflects how real bearing faults generate vibration energy and differs from steady-state or sinusoidal signals.
+The initial spike corresponds to a rolling element contacting a localized defect, while the decay reflects mechanical resonance excited by that impact.
+This impulsive behavior reflects how real bearing faults generate vibration energy and differs from steady-state sinusoidal signals.

-When viewed over a longer time scale, the impulses repeat at a consistent interval.
-Each event represents a rolling element passing over the same defect, producing a stable and repeatable fault pattern.
-The spacing between impulses corresponds to the bearing fault frequency, allowing condition monitoring systems to respond as they would to an actual damaged bearing.
+Over a longer time scale, impulses repeat at a consistent interval as rolling elements pass the same defect.
+The spacing between impulses corresponds to the bearing fault frequency, producing a stable and repeatable fault pattern that condition monitoring systems respond to as they would with an actual damaged bearing.

 The Sensor Test mode automates vibration sensor calibration by controlling output levels, measuring response, and calculating sensitivity across defined test points.